 Manufactured by Vernon Machinery Manufacturing Company of 1915 East 515T Street, Vernon, Los Angeles, California (and originally sold under that company's "Vernon" label) Sheldon marketed both vertical and horizontal milling machines.
-The vertical miller (details can be found on the Vernon pages) was really a miniature jig borer along the lines of the well-known Linley while the horizontal model, shoen on this page, was of utterly conventional design and construction but with the advantages of variable-speed drive and an epicyclic backgear built into the V-belt drive pulley to give a range of especially slow speeds.
+The vertical miller (details can be found on the Vernon pages) was really a miniature jig borer along the lines of the well-known Linley, while the horizontal model, shown on this page, was of utterly conventional design and construction but with the advantages of variable-speed drive and an epicyclic backgear built into the V-belt drive pulley to give a range of especially slow speeds.

-Originally the table was 20 inches long and carried just a single, 7/16" wide centrally-positioned T slot; later models had a slightly longer, 22-inch table (but of the same 5.25-inch width) with 3 T slots.
-The longitudinal travel was 12 inches when operated by the screw feed (but 10 inches when moved by the optional, lever-operated rack) and the cross travel, generous for a small miller, a useful 5.5 inches; the vertical travel of the knee 9.25 inches.
+Originally the table was 20 inches long and carried just a single, 7/16" wide centrally-positioned T slot; later models had a slightly longer, 22-inch table (but of the same 5.25-inch width) with three T slots.
+The longitudinal travel was 12 inches when operated by the screw feed (but 10 inches when moved by the optional, lever-operated rack) and the cross travel - generous for a small miller - a useful 5.5 inches; the vertical travel of the knee 9.25 inches.
 The table was offered with a simple power-feed attachment driven from a 3-step pulley on the rear of the main spindle; it drove through a universally-joined and splined shaft with engagement by a drop-out worm and produced four feed rates of 0.008", 0.0016", 0.0032" and 0.0064" per revolution on the 3000PQ model - and 0.003", 0.005" and 0.008" on the 3000P.

-At least type types of vertical head were offered for the miller - one a simple "plug-in" type that socketed into the hole used for the round overarm (and driven from the horizontal spindle) and the other a self-contained motorised unit which fitted onto the end of the overarm and enjoyed the advantage of a quick-action quill feed and the facility of being able to swivel through 180 degrees.
+At least two type types of vertical head were offered for the miller - one a simple "plug-in" type that socketed into the hole used for the round overarm (and driven from the horizontal spindle) and the other a self-contained motorised unit which fitted onto the end of the overarm and enjoyed the advantage of a quick-action quill feed and the facility of being able to swivel through 180 degrees.

 Photographs of a Vernon-badged Sheldon horizontal miller can be seen here..